-A: The Paycheck Protection Program is intended to provide eligible small businesses with eight weeks of cash-flow assistance through a 100% federally guaranteed loan from the U.S. Small Business Administration (SBA).
+A: The Paycheck Protection Program is intended to provide eligible small businesses with eight weeks of cashflow assistance through a 100% federally guaranteed loan from the U.S. Small Business Administration (SBA).

 Applicants are eligible to apply for the Paycheck Protection Program loan until June 30, 2020.
-Please find an extended SBA Frequently Asked Questions document HERE.